saisantosh28/fyle-internship-challenge-23/README.md

-# Getting Started
+# Getting Started with fyle-internship-challenge-23

-To get started with the fyle-internship-challenge-23 app, follow these simple steps:

 1. Clone the app repository by running the following command in your terminal:

    ```bash
    git clone https://github.com/saisantosh28/fyle-internship-challenge-23.git
    ```

 2. Navigate to the root directory of the app.